 Lembit Peegel

-Lembit Peegel was born on November 18, 1936, in Tallinn.
-As a youth, he was a dedicated boxer, winning silver medals in the Estonian championships in the flyweight category (up to 51 kg) in 1957 and 1958, and being crowned Spartak champion from 1955 to 1958.
-Peegel began working in sports photography in the early 1960s under the guidance of physical education photographer Gunnar Vaidla, whom he regards as his greatest inspiration and mentor in photography.
 Peegel worked at Spordileht from 1989 to 1993 and at Eesti Päevaleht from 1993 to 2000.
-He has documented the Olympic Games in Barcelona, Lillehammer, Atlanta, and Nagano.
-As a photographer, he has won several awards, including the grand prize for the best sports photo at the Finland-Estonia photo competition in 1989.
-Lembit Peegel was awarded the Order of the White Star, Fifth Class (2001), and the national sports lifetime achievement award (2008).
+He has covered the Olympic Games in Barcelona, Lillehammer, Atlanta, and Nagano.
+As a photographer, he has won several awards, including the grand prize for best sports photo in the Finland-Estonia photo competition in 1989.
+Peegel has been awarded the Order of the White Star, 5th Class (2001) and the National Sports Lifetime Achievement Award (2008).